shive-bhat/doodle-to-art/README.md

 # 🧠🎨 **WanderInk Studio — Sketch to Masterpiece Powered by AI**

-Welcome to **WanderInk Studio**, a cutting-edge AI-powered web application that transforms your rough sketches into stunning digital artworks in just a few clicks!
+Welcome to **Drawn2Life**, a cutting-edge AI-powered web application that transforms your rough sketches into stunning digital artworks in just a few clicks!

-Built for the modern creator, **WanderInk Studio** fuses **Generative AI** with seamless **DirectML acceleration** to deliver high-quality, style-rich artwork from simple line drawings — right from your browser.
+Built for the modern creator, **Drawn2Life** fuses **Generative AI** with seamless **DirectML acceleration** to deliver high-quality, style-rich artwork from simple line drawings — right from your browser.

 ---

 ## 🚀 **About the Project**

-In a world where art and AI converge, **WanderInk Studio** allows you to:
+In a world where art and AI converge, **Drawn2Life** allows you to:

 ✅ Upload hand-drawn sketches
 ✅ Apply artistic control via prompts